Budibase/website/content/blog/micro-saas-ideas/index.md

 {{< figure src="/freelancercrm.jpg" alt="Freelance CRM" >}}

-The freelance market is growing rapidly, with Forbes reporting half of the US workforce will be freelance by 2020.
-The figure is a little optimistic but you get the idea.
+> The freelance market is growing rapidly, with Forbes reporting half of the US workforce will be freelance by 2020.
+[Forbes](https://www.forbes.com/sites/elainepofeldt/2017/10/17/are-we-ready-for-a-workforce-that-is-50-freelance/)

+This figure is a little optimistic but you get the idea - the market is growing fast.
 This influx in demand is due to the low labour costs which makes freelancers an attractive proposition for over 66% of large organisations.

 #### Problem